conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 Gateway depends on a 'backing' Kafka cluster for its operation.

-Configuring the Gateway connection to the backing Kafka cluster closely resembles configuring a standard Kafka client's connection to a cluster.
-If you have not done so already it is best to set the [Client to Gateway](/gateway/configuration/client-authentication) configuration variables, that way the Gateway will know how to interact with Kafka based on how authentication is being provided by the clients.
+Configuring the Gateway connection to the backing Kafka cluster is similar to configuring a standard Kafka client's connection to a cluster.
+If you haven't done so already, set the [client to Gateway](/gateway/configuration/client-authentication) configuration variables.
+This way Gateway will know how to interact with Kafka based on how authentication is being provided by the clients.

-The two are related because Gateway must know whether you wish Kafka to manage authentication or not.
-For more detail, see [Kafka Managed Authentication](#kafka-managed-authentication).
+The two are related because Gateway must know whether you want Kafka to manage authentication or not.
+[Find out more about Kafka managed authentication](#kafka-managed-authentication).

-The configuration is done via environment variables, as it is for the other aspects of a Gateway configuration.
+The configuration is done via environment variables.

-All environment variables that start with `KAFKA_` are mapped to configuration properties for connecting Gateway to the Kafka cluster.
+All the environment variables that start with `KAFKA_` are mapped to configuration properties for connecting Gateway to the Kafka cluster.

 As Gateway is based on the Java-based Kafka-clients, it supports all configuration properties that Java-clients do.
-Kafka configuration properties are mapped to Gateway environment variables as follows:
+Kafka configuration properties are mapped to Gateway environment variables like this:

-- Add a `KAFKA_` prefix
+- add a `KAFKA_` prefix
-- Replace each dot, `.` , with an underscore, `_`
+- replace each dot `.` with an underscore, `_`
-- Convert to uppercase
+- convert to uppercase

-For example, `bootstrap.servers` is set by the `KAFKA_BOOTSTRAP_SERVERS` environment variable.
+For example: `bootstrap.servers` is set by the `KAFKA_BOOTSTRAP_SERVERS` environment variable.

-## Supported Protocols
+## Supported protocols

 You can use all the Kafka security protocols to authenticate Gateway to the Kafka cluster; `PLAINTEXT`, `SASL_PLAINTEXT`, `SASL_SSL` and `SSL`.